Michele Santoro

-Michele Santoro (born 2 July 1951) is an Italian journalist, and television host and presenter.
+Michele Santoro (born 2 July 1951) is an Italian journalist, television host and presenter.

 He also served till October 2005 as Member of the European Parliament for Southern Italy with the United in the Olive Tree list, part of the Socialist Group and sat on the European Parliament's Committee on Civil Liberties, Justice and Home Affairs, being a substitute for the Committee on Culture and Education, a member of the Delegation to the EU-Russia Parliamentary Cooperation Committee and a substitute for the Delegation to the EU-Croatia Joint Parliamentary Committee.